softsys4ai/unicorn/README.md

 ```python
 command: python unicorn.py  -o inference_time -o total_energy_consumption -s Image -k TX1
 ```
-## Run instructions using a different dataset
+## Unicorn usage on a different dataset
 If you want to run Unicorn on your own dataset you will only need unicorn.py and src/causal_model.py.
 To perform interventions using the recommended configuration by unicorn.py you need to develop your own utilities (similar to run_params.py etc.).
 In addition to that, you need to make some changes in the etc/config.yml file based on your need.
 The necessary steps are the following:

 ### Step 1: